bitcoinerlab/descriptors/README.md

 ### Signers and Finalizers

-This library encompasses a PSBT finalizer as well as three distinct signers: ECPair for single-signatures, BIP32 and Ledger (specifically crafted for Ledger Wallet devices, with upcoming support for other devices planned).
+This library encompasses a PSBT finalizer as well as signer helpers for single-key, BIP32 and Ledger flows.

 To incorporate these functionalities, use the following import statement: